-The LBMA Responsible Gold Guidance has been established for Good Delivery Refiners to adopt high standards of due diligence in order to combat systematic or widespread abuses of human rights, to avoid contributing to conflict, to comply with high standards of anti-money laundering, and to combat terrorist financing practices.
+The LBMA Responsible Gold Guidance is established for Good Delivery Refiners to adopt high standards of due diligence in order to combat systematic or widespread abuses of human rights, avoid contributing to conflict, comply with high standards of anti-money laundering, and combat terrorist financing practices.

-This report summarizes how Nihon Material Co., Ltd. (hereinafter the "Company") has complied with the requirements of the LBMA Responsible Gold Guidance.
+This report summarizes how Nihon Material Co., Ltd. (hereinafter, the "Company") complied with the requirements of the LBMA Responsible Gold Guidance.